Self Help

 Applying the Principle

-- Adapt Your Approach: Tailor your communication and actions based on your understanding of the other person’s perspective.
-This can lead to more effective interactions and outcomes.
+• Adjust Your Approach: Tailor your communication and suggestions based on the other person’s perspective.
+This ensures that your ideas are relevant and appealing to them.

 Principle 9: Be Sympathetic with the Other Person’s Ideas and Desires